 As long as you’re gathering this information, you might as well review it, too.
 Make note of any issues with your home mentioned in inspection reports that may indicate you need additional coverage.
 For instance, old plumbing may mean you need coverage for sewer backup.
 It protects you if your plumbing backs up and causes damage.

 Most homeowners insurance policies offer property coverage based on a percentage of your dwelling coverage – usually from 20 to 50 percent.
-So if your home’s replacement cost is $200,000, your belongings may be covered for $20,000 to $100,000, depending on the default percentage you choose.
+So if your home’s replacement cost is $200,000, your belongings may be covered for $20,000 to $100,000, depending on the default percentage.

 Learn more about how much homeowners insurance you may need.

 Many insurance carriers rely on the National Flood Insurance Program to offer flood coverage, but the coverage it provides is limited.
-Kin, on the other hand, can offer a flood insurance endorsement that is not only comprehensive but costs as little as $175 a year.
+Kin, on the other hand, can offer a flood insurance endorsement to homeowners policies in Florida and Louisiana that’s not only comprehensive but costs as little as $175 a year.

-Home insurance policies in Louisiana include a hurricane deductible.
-This is a separate deductible from your “All Other Perils (AOP)” deductible.
+Home insurance policies in many states include a hurricane deductible.
+This is a separate deductible from your "all other perils (AOP)" deductible.
 It only applies when your home experiences wind damage during a named storm.

 Before you jump at the policy with the lower hurricane deductible, remember selecting the higher percentage usually reduces your premium.
 Ultimately, you have to weigh how much you can afford if your home is damaged in a hurricane against paying a higher premium for your homeowners insurance.

-You should also note that a Louisiana state law prohibits homeowners from paying more than one hurricane deductible in a single hurricane season.
-With major named storms becoming more frequent, this tidbit may come in handy if you’re on the coast.
+You should also note that laws in some states prohibit homeowners from paying more than one hurricane deductible in a single hurricane season.
+With major named storms becoming more frequent in high-risk areas, this tidbit may come in handy if you’re on the coast.

 Insurance companies often reward homeowners for behaviors that make their homes more attractive to insure.
-In Louisiana, you may get discounts if your house has:
+You may qualify for discounts if your house has:

 Some also have discounts if you:

-We want to help you save as much money as possible and can find every discounts you’re eligible for.
+We want to help you save as much money as possible and can find every discount you're eligible for.
 Apply online for a fast and free quote.